What's the brightest HID bulb color? Understanding HID headlight color temperatures and Kelvin light charts.

 What is the best HID color temperature?

-Most people looking to upgrade their headlights to HIDs from halogens are doing so with the intention of improving visibility on the road, in which case the best HID color would be 4300K, 5000K or 6000K.
+Most people looking to upgrade their headlights to HIDs from halogens are doing so to improve visibility on the road, in which case the best HID color would be 4300K, 5000K, or 6000K.

-It’s important to note that stylish lights (8000K and above) are the least bright and may, in fact, emit less light than your stock halogens.
+It’s important to note that stylish lights (8000K and above) are the least bright and may emit less light than your stock halogens.

 If you want the perfect balance between brightness and style, we recommend going with 6000K bulbs, which are very bright and have a nice blue tint.